pantheon-systems/documentation/source/content/overview/products.md

   <Product title={"Composer Dependency Manager"} link={"/guides/composer"}>

-  Composer is a widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site.
+  Composer provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site.

   </Product>

   <Product title={"Dev & Staging Environments"} link={"/pantheon-workflow"}>

-  Every site comes with identical Dev, Test, and Live environments, so you can test on your non-production instances before going live with new features, and without having to stop all work-in-progress.
+  Every site comes with identical Dev, Test, and Live environments, for testing your non-production instances before going live.

   </Product>